Papumaja/COMP.SE.200-2021-2022-1/README.md

 2. Install Jest
     - npm install --save-dev jest
     - https://jestjs.io/docs/getting-started
+3. Install rest of the requirements
+    - 'npm install' in the root folder

 ## Run tests
 You can run the Jest-tests with 'npm run test'.